Riding this Perm is currently NOT PERMITTED as it crosses into Wales'.

 The next part of the ride is perhaps the most scenic, with a ride past the castle in Conwy, then a short climb over Sychnant Pass to Penmaenmawr, and onto Sustrans path 5, which avoids the busy A55 Expressway using old packhorse roads and modern cyclists' bridges.

 Cross the Mennai Straits on the Britannia Bridge, then it's an easy ride over Anglesey, with the Aluminium Works chimney getting tantalisingly closer as you reach journey's end.

-Holyhead-Poynton Or you could start from Holyhead, crossing Anglesey on quiet gently undulating roads, heading towards the spactacular mountain scenery of Snowdonia looks even better when you rememebr you don't have to climb them!
-After crossing the Menai Bridge to reach the mainland, you will then avoid the busy A55 expressway using Sustrans route 5 and quiet roads.
+Alternatively, you could start from Holyhead, crossing Anglesey on quiet gently undulating roads, heading towards the spactacular mountain scenery of Snowdonia which perhaps look even better when you remember you don't have to climb them!
+After crossing the Menai Bridge to reach the mainland, you then avoid the busy A55 expressway using Sustrans route 5 and quiet roads.

 The 25km stretch from Colwyn Bay to Prestatyn uses the coastal cyclepath.
-There's usually plenty of room to avoid leisure cyclists and dog walkers, but watch for sand drifting across, and you may wish to divert onto the A547, A548 if these are too much for you.
+There's usually plenty of room to avoid leisure cyclists and dog walkers, but watch for sand drifting across, and you can divert onto the A547 and A548 if these are too much for you.